Art Gallery of Ontario: Galleria Italia

 The galleria is composed of two layers, with the inner layer formed by 47 vertical radial arches, each of which increases in spacing between one another as it approaches the main entrance.
 The radials provide lateral support against the wind for the outer layer, a glued laminated timber mullion grid, as it transfers the weight to the floor.
 Both of these sit on a steel frame, which supports the galleria.
 The mullion grid itself is attached to sliding bearings that allow its curtain wall to adjust to changes in temperature, without compromising the integrity of the wood.
 Most of the timber was made of Douglas fir trees, from a manufacturer based in Penticton, British Columbia.
 Each piece of timber is unique, given that the galleria's design featured slants that increased in width incrementally, and whose curvatures were changing throughout its length.

 The galleria uses 128 steel horizontal beams to prevent the radials from contorting.
-Given that the museum is typically maintained at 50 per cent relative humidity, the steel used to support the glued laminated timber required a galvanized finish to prevent corrosion.
+Given that the museum is typically maintained at 50 percent relative humidity, the steel used to support the glued laminated timber required a galvanized finish to prevent corrosion.

 Reception for 2000s redevelopment

 Walker Court after the 2004 to 2008 redevelopment.
 The redevelopment saw walkways and staircases "threaded" through the courtyard.

 The completed expansion received wide acclaim, notably for the restraint of its design.
 An editorial in The Globe and Mail called it a "restrained masterpiece", noting: "The proof of Mr. Gehry's genius lies in his deft adaptation to unusual circumstances.
-By his standards, it was to be done on the cheap, for a mere $276 million.
+By his standards, it was to be done on the cheap, for a mere C$276 million.
 The museum's administrators and neighbours were adamant that the architect, who is used to being handed whole city blocks for over-the-top titanium confections, produce a lower-key design, sensitive to its context and the gallery's long history."
 The Toronto Star's Christopher Hume called it "the easiest, most effortless and relaxed architectural masterpiece this city has seen".

 Critics also noted Gehry's ability to reinvigorate older structures, with The Washington Post commenting "Gehry's real accomplishment in Toronto is the reprogramming of a complicated amalgam of old spaces.
 That's not sexy, like titanium curves, but it's essential to the project."
 The architecture critic of The New York Times wrote: "Rather than a tumultuous creation, this may be one of Mr. Gehry's most gentle and self-possessed designs.
 It is not a perfect building, yet its billowing glass facade, which evokes a crystal ship drifting through the city, is a masterly example of how to breathe life into a staid old structure.
 And its interiors underscore one of the most underrated dimensions of Mr. Gehry's immense talent: a supple feel for context and an ability to balance exuberance with delicious moments of restraint.
 Instead of tearing apart the old museum, Mr. Gehry carefully threaded new ramps, walkways and stairs through the original."